Quick and Easy Homemade Mayonnaise

 - Take a deep breath and you can do this!

 - Put all your assembled “room temperature” ingredients into your blending cup, except for 1 cup of your chosen oil.
-(I prefer avocado, but olive or refined coconut would be good too)
+(I prefer avocado because it is tasteless, but olive or refined coconut would work too)

 - Pulse a few times.